oukleon/House_price_prediction/README.md

 # House-price-prediction
 ## Overview
-House price prediction
+- House price prediction
-1.5k training set with 81 features (www.kaggle.com)
+- 1.5k training set with 81 features (www.kaggle.com)
-Dataset includes conditions & location information of the houses with the price.
+- Dataset includes conditions & location information of the houses with the price (a target variable).
-The aim of this project produces accurate prediction of the price that helps for buyers to know the house price is overvalued, undervalued or fair.
+- The aim of this project produces accurate prediction of the price that helps for buyers to know the house price is overvalued, undervalued or fair.

-### Data Preprocessing
+## Data Preprocessing
-Dropped irrelavent features and features with over 90% of one value -> Followed up study showed that without feature selection brought better performance with some regressors.
+- Dropped irrelavent features and features with over 90% of one value -> Followed up study showed that without feature selection brought better performance with some regressors.
 For example, linear regression or linear based regression gave horrible results without feature selections, but another regressors, like gradientboosting or random forest actually improved scores without selection

-### Training regressors
+## Training regressors
 ```
 Using linear regressor as a baseline model.
 ElasticNet